justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

  First sector: <Enter>

- # Used to always use +32G, but on last install, kept running low and I needed to clear cache more
+ # Used to use +32G, but on last install, kept running low and I needed to clear cache more
- # and more, 64 is overkill probably
+ # and more; 64 is overkill probably, but I rarely reach 50% on /home
  Last sector: +64G

  # make partition 1 bootable